 The Newcomer House is where the Antietam Creek Kayak & Brunch will meet to park, have brunch, and then walk across the street to launch at the Rt.
 34 bridge.
 It is located 5.3 miles from The Rt.
 40 and Rt.
-34 intersection in Boonsboro, MD just after the hard-to-notice Antietam Creek Bridge.
+34 intersection in Boonsboro, MD, just after the hard-to-notice Antietam Creek Bridge.
 It is about 4.6 miles from the Rt 34 bridge that crosses from Shepherdstown, WV into Maryland.
 There is also a large white historic barn across the street, catty-corner to this location.
-Check out the picture and look for this house along Rt.
-34.

 Good lodging for the night before or after this trip can be found close by at the Inn Boonsboro (high dollar) which belongs to the famous author, Nora Roberts.
 The Bavarian Inn in Shepherdstown, WV or the Thomas Shepherd Inn Bed & Breakfast are other lovely choices.

 The Newcomer House was built in the 1830s alongside the Boonsboro Pike (Route 34) near Middle Bridge across Antietam Creek outside Sharpsburg.
 It is within Antietam National Battlefield.
-The farmhouse and 2.5 acres were purchased from a private in- holder by the NPS in 2007.
-The 2,000-square-foot house is in good condition, according to the park.
+The farmhouse and 2.5 acres were purchased from a private inn-holder by the NPS in 2007.
+The 2,000-square-foot house is in good condition.
 Repairs made by the previous owner, who used the house as a small private museum, met the Department of the Interior’s standards.
 The house is adjacent to a statue of Gen. Robert E. Lee and also near the Pry House.
 It witnessed the Battle of Antietam on Sept.
 17, 1862.
 The house can be seen in historic photographs taken immediately following the battle.
 Washington County is part of the Heart of the Civil War Heritage Area, and the Journey Through Hallowed Ground National Heritage Area.

 Paddlers will not be disappointed with brunch selections prepared with farm fresh eggs, fresh seasonal fruit, salad greens, tomatoes, eggplant, cucumber, beets, summer squash, herbs handpicked from our own gardens and locally raised beef, chicken, pork or lamb from farms owners who have embraced environmentally sound methods.
 Enjoy the opportunity to dine alfresco.
 Please let us know of any food allergies or special dietary needs at least 3 days ahead of time.